Weekly meal plan for one

 • milk (I prefer whole milk, I buy it in the smallest possible quantity to avoid waste)

-• mixed beans (tinned, for the ragout)
+• mixed beans (canned, for the ragout)

 • mixed leaf salad (I usually go for Italian)